Donor Egg Recipient FAQS

-Each donor’s schedule and flexibility varies and she might not be available when the couple wants to do their cycle.
-If the couple’s first choice is not available, they can opt to wait or continue with their second choice.
+Each donor’s schedule and flexibility varies and she might not be available when the patient wants to do her cycle.
+If the recipient's first choice is not available, they can opt to wait or continue with their second choice.

-How does a couple decide if using an egg donor is the right option?
+How do patients decide if using an egg donor is the right option?

-RCC has monthly support groups for recipient couples led by the donor egg coordinator.
-This is an open forum giving couples the opportunity to hear the thoughts of others who had the procedure.
+RCC has monthly support groups patientsled by the donor egg coordinator.
+This is an open forum giving patients the opportunity to hear the thoughts of others who had the procedure.
 The coordinator also explains the donor process in detail.
-Couples don’t have to be current patients to attend the support group.
+You don’t have to be a current patients to attend the support group.
 Contact the coordinator to register.

 What is the cost?